kristinadze/car_rental/README.md

 Website: https://carro-carro.herokuapp.com/cars

-# Carjack is a simple car rental web app made using Ruby on Rails for the back-end and using JS, HTML and SASS for the front-end.
+# Carro is a simple car rental web app made using Ruby on Rails for the back-end and using JS, HTML and SASS for the front-end.

 Technologies used: